A Mixture Model to Detect Edges in Sparse Co-expression Graphs

 For pairs $i,j$ such that $A_{ij}=0$, we generated $w_{ij}$ independently from a standard normal distribution.
 In the \textit{complete} and \textit{two independent blocks} configurations, for $A_{ij} = 1$ we generated only positively correlated pairs (so $p_2=0$), and in the \textit{two negatively correlated blocks} configuration, the pairs were positively correlated within each block, but pairs across the two blocks were generated to be negatively correlated.
 For the \textit{ar} structure, weights generated from the log-normal distribution appear in the off-diagonals of $A$ in decreasing order.
 That is, the largest $G-1$ weights are placed randomly in the secondary diagonal (elements $A_{i,i+1}$), the next $G-2$ largest weights are placed randomly in the ternary diagonal (elements $A_{i,i+2}$), etc. (Note that the values $A_{ij}$ in this case are only used to indicate that elements along diagonals are equal, but these values are not used to generate the weights.)

 All four configurations are sparse, with only 2-4\% of the putative edges being present in the graph.
 The \textit{two negatively correlated blocks} structure has the same sparsity as the \textit{complete} and \textit{ar} graphs, but it has different weights of non-null mixture components.
-The \textit{ar} graph has a more constrained structure, with weights among pairs of nodes which decay as $|i-j|$ increases, for $i,j \le N$.
+The \textit{ar} graph has a more constrained structure, with weights among pairs of nodes which decay as $|i-j|$ increases, for $i,j \le S$.
 Recall, however, that our method does not rely on any assumptions about the structure of the graph.
 Therefore, it is expected that its performance will only depend on the parameters involved in the mixture model.
 In the simulations presented here we examined the power of the method to detect edges in the graphs as a function of the location parameters of the log-normal components.
 We varied $\theta_1$, such that $\theta_1\in\{-1.25, -1, -0.75,\ldots,0.75\}$, and set $\kappa_1^2=0.25$.
 In the \textit{two negatively correlated blocks} configuration, we used $\theta_2=\theta_1$ and $\kappa_2=\kappa_1$.
 The weights which were generated according to the $L_2N$ model were transformed into correlation coefficients using the $\tanh$ function, and the resulting covariance matrix was used to simulate 500 gene expression values for 100 subjects.
-We generated 20 different datasets for each configuration, with the results reported in terms of the means of the 20 replicates.
+For each configuration we generated 20 different datasets.